stephaniecrocker91/for-the-love-of-food/README.md

 ## SURFACE&&&&&&&&&&&&&&&&!!!!!!!!:

 * * *
-* When initially planning this game, I knew it would be clean, light and minimalistic.
+* When initially planning this site, I knew it would be clean, light and minimalistic.
-* The recipes should read easily, and the pop of color will come from the images and buttons.
+* The recipes should read easily, and the pop of color will come from the images and perhaps a few buttons.
+Most would be in black and white.

 * My initial wireframes...